Rush Limboy, you're a highly trained broadcast specialist, hosting a program which meets and surpasses all audience expectations on a daily basis.

 I kid you not.

-And now the uh now that the melting ice caps represent just the opposite.
+And now the now the melting ice caps represent just the opposite.

-Just 30 years ago, where we're heading into a new miniature ice age.
+Just 30 years ago, we were heading into a new miniature ice age.

 Australian climate change researcher Robert Carter said the press employs frisbee science that is invariably alarmist in nature.